-A smart home is a home that incorporates advanced automation systems to enable the inhabitants to monitor and control the building's functions.
-For example, Smart home systems enable owners to control lights; heating, ventilation, and air conditioning (HVAC); security alarms, and secure software enabled household devices and other household devices remotely through their smartphones, tablets, or computers.
-Smart home systems use wired and wireless communication technologies such as Wi-Fi, Bluetooth, Universal Powerline Bus (UPB), INSTEON, Z-Wave, and ZigBee to provide homeowners with intelligent feedback and information by monitoring several aspects of the smart homes.
+Smart homes incorporate advanced automation systems that enable people to monitor and control the functions of the building.
+For example, owner can control lights, heating, ventilation, and air conditioning (HVAC); security alarms, and secure software enabled household devices and other household devices remotely through their devices like smartphones, tablets, or computers in smart home systems.
+They make use of wired and wireless communication technologies, such as Wi-Fi, Bluetooth, Universal Powerline Bus (UPB), INSTEON, Z-Wave, and ZigBee for providing intelligent feedback and information by monitoring various aspects of the smart homes.
 Based on the owner’s preferences, Internet of Things (IoT), smart home solutions, and devices mostly operate together, allowing to share consumer usage data among themselves and automating actions.

 Top 10 Smart Home Systems Companies